mmcginnis9272/CYDERES-CS-Skills-Challenge/README.md

 Found” broke in to 2 parts due to a &lt;space&gt; character, so I appended them together with the ‘+’ operator.<span style='mso-spacerun:yes'>
 </span>Since I only had a single log entry to work with; I can only assume this
-could present problems if further log entries have more or less than 2 words in this field.<o:p></o:p></span></p>
+might present problems if further log entries have more or less than 2 words in this field.<o:p></o:p></span></p>

 <p class=MsoNormal style='tab-stops:.5in 1.0in 1.5in 2.0in 2.5in 3.0in 3.5in 4.0in 4.5in 5.0in 5.5in 6.0in;